-With the increasingly number of comfort devices available today, we are aware that some airlines have a «no» mentality.
+With the increasingly number of comfort devices available today, we can understand that some airlines have different policies towards this.
 They are simply overwhelmed by people requesting a formal approval for different kind of comfort devices brought on board.
-This ranges from different kind of travel pillows and inflatable supports to lithium battery powered equipment etc. Therefore, the easiest answer for them is a «no», which of course is very unfortunate in this case.
+This ranges from different kind of travel pillows and inflatable supports to lithium battery powered equipment etc. .

-Here at JetKids, we are working with different airlines and membership organizations in order to obtain a more universal approach to different kind of comfort devices on the market, including the BedBox.
+We at JetKids are working with different airlines and membership organizations in order to obtain a more universal approach to different kind of comfort devices on the market, including the BedBox.
 Our experience is that airlines that has been in doubt, and reached out to us for a sample along with some more in-depth information, quickly understands the many benefits of its use, and changes their policy to allow its use.
-We can all agree that the alternative on a long haul flight with kids is not pleasant.
+We can all agree that the alternative on a long haul flight with kids is not always pleasant.

 On long haul flights, whether we like it or not, children will eventually become tired and will need their sleep.
 And as we all know, the pre-BedBox-era saw children sleeping in various positions onboard aircrafts, like e.g across seat rows (or even on the floor in front of the seat!).
 Sleeping across a seat row has been a widely been accepted solution during the cruise portion of the flight, and does not cause conflict with ICAO Standards and Recommended Practices as long as the child is seated properly when/if the seat belt sign is turned on.